-Definition of plagiarism influenced in part by the academic honesty policies of Ohlone College, Fremont California and Hamilton College, Clinton New York; by "What is Plagiarism," Turnitin.com Oakland: iParadigms, 2003.
+The definition of plagiarism is influenced in part by the academic honesty policies of Ohlone College, Fremont, California and Hamilton College, Clinton, New York; by "What is Plagiarism," Turnitin.com, Oakland: iParadigms, 2003.
 10 Feb.
-2004; and by Robert A. Harris, The Plagiarism Handbook (Los Angeles: Pyrczak Publishing, 2001)
+2004; and by Robert A. Harris, The Plagiarism Handbook (Los Angeles: Pyrczak Publishing, 2001).